mauricioaniche/ck/README.md

 - **Anonymous class in Runner.main:** Fills the `CKClassResult` and `CKMethodResult` with the collected data.
 - **ResultWriter:** Utilizes the collected data to generate and store results in .CSV format.

+## Design Patterns

+CK framework incorporates a number of well-established design patterns to enhance modularity, extendibility, and maintainability of its codebase.
+These patterns enable the framework to efficiently handle complex operations such as traversing abstract syntax trees (AST), collecting metrics, and notifying results.
+Below are the key design patterns utilized:

+- **Visitor Pattern:** The `CKVisitor` and `CKASTVisitor` interfaces implement the Visitor pattern, which is pivotal in handling operations on various AST nodes without altering the classes of the elements on which it operates.
+This pattern is especially beneficial in scenarios where a component needs to perform distinct and unrelated operations across a class hierarchy of AST nodes.
+It simplifies code by externalizing operational logic into visitor objects, facilitating easy addition of new operations without modifying existing node classes.
+This separation of concerns leads to a more maintainable and extensible codebase, where AST node structures and operations on them are decoupled.

+- **Notifier Pattern:** CK adopts the Notifier pattern through the use of `CKNotifier`, which acts as a central mechanism to broadcast the results of the metrics collection to all registered observers.
+This pattern is crucial for creating a loosely coupled architecture where the subject (metric computation process) is independent of its observers (results processors or report generators).
+This enables CK to notify multiple components about the completion of metric calculations without coupling to specific components, which enhances flexibility and scalability of the system.

+- **Factory Pattern:** The instantiation of metric collectors is managed by `MetricsFinder`, which embodies the Factory pattern.
+This pattern is utilized to encapsulate the logic of instantiating specific metric collector classes based on runtime decisions.
+The Factory pattern simplifies the process of adding new types of metric collectors without disturbing the existing code, providing a plug-and-play architecture where new metrics can be introduced seamlessly.
+It also aids in maintaining separation of concerns, as the process of creating metric objects is isolated from the core logic of metric collection.

+By leveraging these design patterns, CK efficiently manages complexity and ensures that the framework remains robust, adaptable, and easy to extend as new requirements and metric types emerge.

 ## How to use the standalone version

 You need at least Java 8 to be able to compile and run this tool.